bcbio/bcbio-nextgen/docs/contents/parallel.rst

 No parallelization where expected
 =================================

-This may occure if the current execution is a re-run of a previous project:
+This may occur if the current execution is a re-run of a previous project:

 - Files in ``checkpoints_parallel/*.done`` tell bcbio not to parallelize already executed pipeline tasks.
 This makes restarts faster by avoiding re-starting a